-The road to ratification of tribal casino expansion deals leading to Sacramento and of the largest expansion of gambling in American history is littered with private deals, silenced communities, co-opted police, media, local governments and elected officials who have been summarily bought-off.
+The road to ratification of tribal building expansion deals leading to Sacramento and of the largest expansion of gambling in American history is littered with private deals, silenced communities, co-opted police, media, local governments and elected officials who have been summarily bought-off.

 An investigation is what is needed into the negotiation and ratification of tribal gambling compacts and the Office of the Attorney General should be calling for one.
 One problem.
 The AG’s office is playing politics like the rest of our elected officials.
 Turns out the Attorney General’s office is busy assisting the Governor with his privately brokered multi-billion dollar tribal gambling deals.